PMaynard/petermaynard.co.uk/index.md

 layout: home
 title: Pete Maynard
 ---

-### Quick Bio
 Pete is a security research student at Queens University, Belfast.

-He specializes in detecting and developing SCADA exploits.
+He specializes in Cyber Secuirty.